 They’re Heavily Focussed on Appearances

 The narcissist’s ego is what rules their world and that ego is all about appearances.
-Narcissistic friends are heavily focussed on material items, how they look, making sure they’ve got the newest and greatest car, house, tech gadgets and so on.
+Narcissistic friends are heavily focused on material items, how they look, making sure they’ve got the newest and greatest car, house, tech gadgets and so on.

 They Lack Empathy

-How to Deal with Narcissistic Friends
+How to Deal with a Narcissistic Friend

-Walk Away [No Contact]
+Walk Away (No Contact)

-Bear in mind that if they’re not done with you yet, you may have to contend with guilt-trips, smear campaigns and other nastiness.
+Bear in mind that if they’re not done with you yet, you may have to contend with guilt trips, smear campaigns and other nastiness.

-You’ll be making room in your life to form friendships with people who truly value you as a person, rather than with someone who uses you as a personal energetic supply.
+You’ll be making room in your life to form friendships with people who truly value you as a person, rather than with someone who uses you as nothing more than a source to siphon energy from.

-Fade Away [Low Contact]
+Fade Away (Low Contact)

-If you are too connected with the narcissist to be able to go no contact and delete them out of your life for good, you may need to do the slow fade.
-Maybe you still need to work with them or you know you’ll run into them from time to time due to mutual friends.
+If you are too connected with the narcissist to be able to go No Contact and delete them from your life for good, you may need to do the slow fade.

 Don’t call them out and let them know that you’re onto them.
-If you call them a narcissist their vengeance will be brutal because after all, “how dare you!”
+If you call them a narcissist their vengeance will be brutal because after all, “How dare you!”

 You’ll have to be okay with the fact that you won’t get any closure and they will never see how hurtful they’ve been towards you.
 They simply do not care.
-If you do point out any of their flaws, their ego with flip and you’ll really see who they are behind the mask.
+If you do point out any of their flaws, their ego with flip and you’ll see who they are behind the mask.
 It’s not pretty and if you can avoid it at all costs, then avoid it.

 Lift Your Vibration